 The mission of Ronald McDonald House Charities of the Intermountain Area (RMHC) surrounds families with the support they need to be near and care for their seriously ill or injured children.
 We provide a home-away-from-home to ease daily burdens and empower families of hospitalized children with meaningful experiences and quality time.

 We offer families stability and resources so they can be together, always near their loved ones in a place that feels like home through our two core programs: the Ronald McDonald House – a home-away-from-home for families to stay close to their hospitalized child for days, weeks, months or more; and the Ronald McDonald Family Room – a place for parents to rest and regroup right at the hospital, just steps from their child’s bedside.
 RMHC is committed to providing exceptional programs for families with seriously ill or injured children with fiscal responsibility, accountability – and compassion.

 RMHC is built on the simple idea that nothing else should matter when a family is focused on the health of their child – not where they can afford to stay, where they will get their next meal or where they will lay their head at night to rest.
 We believe that when a child is sick or injured, the love and support of family is as powerful as the strongest medicine prescribed.

 RMHC allows families the ability to face the weight of illness together in close proximity to the treatment facility.
 By creating a comforting, supportive and healing space for families, we are able to help ease many of their day-to-day burdens so that parents can focus on what is most important — the well-being of their sick or injured child.
 Most importantly, our House and Family Rooms are filled with love, support and compassion.

-RMHC of the Intermountain Area has a $2.8 million operating budget.
+RMHC of the Intermountain Area has a $3.5 million operating budget on average.
 This is used for maintaining and operating the Ronald McDonald Houses and its programs every day of the year.